 Appendix B: Installing New Firmware

-From time to time, updates are made to the module's firmware.
-As an industrial device and unlike many consumer products, firmware updates are recommended only on an as-needed basis.
-The firmware can be updated in the field.
+From time to time updates are made to WebSwitchTM firmware.
+WebSwitchTM firmware can be updated in the field.
 The procedure for updating the firmware is outlined below.
 Please note that it is important that this procedure is followed precisely.